 Users of the Airport are encouraged to use public transport when accessing the Airport site.
 Off-site parking is specifically excluded from the Section 106 Planning Agreement.
-Table 3 shows how passenger parking provision has changed relative to passenger numbers over the period and will be updated when more up to date figures are available.
+Table 3 shows how passenger parking provision has changed relative to passenger numbers over the period.